VICI Properties Inc. (VICI) Stock: A Closer Look at the Market Potential

 VICI) stock’s latest price update

-VICI Properties Inc. (NYSE: VICI)’s stock price has increased by 1.03 compared to its previous closing price of 31.06.
-Despite this, the company has experienced a -0.48% fall in its stock price over the last five trading sessions.
+VICI Properties Inc. (NYSE: VICI)’s stock price has decreased by -0.40 compared to its previous closing price of 32.62.
+Despite this, the company has experienced a 3.54% gain in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 12/01/22 that Blackstone to Sell Stakes in MGM Grand, Mandalay Bay

 VICI’s Market Performance

-VICI Properties Inc. (VICI) has experienced a -0.48% fall in stock performance for the past week, with a -5.74% drop in the past month, and a -2.58% drop in the past quarter.
-The volatility ratio for the week is 2.78%, and the volatility levels for the past 30 days are at 2.29% for VICI.
-The simple moving average for the last 20 days is -3.19% for VICI stock, with a simple moving average of -3.51% for the last 200 days.
+VICI Properties Inc. (VICI) has experienced a 3.54% rise in stock performance for the past week, with a -4.78% drop in the past month, and a 0.28% rise in the past quarter.
+The volatility ratio for the week is 1.61%, and the volatility levels for the past 30 days are at 2.27% for VICI.
+The simple moving average for the last 20 days is 1.76% for VICI stock, with a simple moving average of -0.25% for the last 200 days.

 Analysts’ Opinion of VICI